Skip to contents

 Value

-A plot of survival probabilities over time
+A plot of survival probabilities or cumulative incidence probabilities over time.

 Examples